commit-it-simple/commit-it-simple.github.io/index.markdown

 > Commit-It-Simple is a simple tool to clarify the thoughts and intentions of a software programmer.
 It is designed to be **useful**, **simple**, and **beautiful**.
 In that order.

 Writing good software is hard.
-Engineering is a creative endevour at its heart.
+Engineering is a creative endeavour at its heart.
 Like a beautifully created artwork, the end result should bring joy to its beholder.
 Simpler is almost always better.

 ## Version Control

-Integrating well-formed commit messages with [Semantic Versioning](https://semver.org/) version numbers allows the messages in yout git log to specify your next version.
+Integrating well-formed commit messages with [Semantic Versioning](https://semver.org/) version numbers allows the messages in your git log to specify your next version.

 For a version number [MAJOR.MINOR.PATCH](https://semver.org/#summary), increment:
 - MAJOR when incompatible or breaking changes are made